Back to blog

 Revenue: $400,000/year.
 Team of contractors worldwide.
 No office, no plans for one.

-Best choice: Hong Kong.
-Cheapest to run, no director residency requirements, territorial tax means offshore revenue can be tax-exempt (with proper substance).
-All three founders can be directors without living in Hong Kong.
-Annual costs under $5,000.
+Commonly chosen: Hong Kong.
+Lowest-cost ongoing structure, no director-residency requirements, and territorial tax means offshore revenue may be tax-exempt with proper substance.
+All three founders can be directors without local residence.
+Annual costs typically under $5,000.

 Scenario 4: Fintech Startup, Regulated Product

 Building a payment platform.
-Needs financial licensing.
-Plans to serve Middle East and Asia.
+Requires financial licensing.
+Targeting Middle East and Asia.

-Best choice: UAE (DIFC or ADGM) for MENA markets, Singapore (MAS) for Asian markets.
-Both have established fintech regulatory frameworks.
-DIFC and ADGM use common law and have dedicated fintech sandboxes.
-Singapore's MAS is one of the most respected financial regulators globally.
-Hong Kong's SFC is also strong but less fintech-focused.
+Commonly chosen: UAE (DIFC or ADGM) for MENA markets, Singapore (MAS) for Asian markets.
+DIFC and ADGM operate under common law with dedicated fintech sandboxes.
+Singapore's MAS is one of the most established financial regulators globally.
+Hong Kong's SFC is also strong but less fintech-oriented.

-• Singapore holding company + UAE operating entity: Singapore for investor credibility and contracts, UAE for tax-efficient operations and founder compensation.
+• Singapore holding company + UAE operating entity: Singapore for investor familiarity and contracts; UAE for tax-efficient operations and founder compensation.

-• Singapore parent + Hong Kong subsidiary: Singapore as the primary entity for fundraising, Hong Kong for Greater China market access.
+• Singapore parent + Hong Kong subsidiary: Singapore as the primary entity for fundraising; Hong Kong subsidiary for Greater China market access.

 Frequently Asked Questions